microsoft/qsharp-compiler/examples/QIR/Simulation/TraceSimulator/README.md

 # The Trace Simulator

+**NOTE:** The text below is out-of-date and is to be rewritten.
+See mere up-to-date information in the PR ["Replace C++ QIR Runtime with Rust QIR stdlib"](https://github.com/microsoft/qsharp-runtime/pull/1087).

 A trace simulator is a quick way to provide a backend to the QIR Runtime system.
 It's function is to print out all quantum instructions it receives.
 While this can useful for debugging, it is also a simple way to connect QIR to hardware backends that do not support control flow.